-15.1.
+b.
 Standard Operating Procedures (SOPs)

 These are procedures established for regularly performed tasks with known risks that can be clearly defined.
 SOPs govern works that are performed by CentrePort staff (Employees) and have been fully risk assessed with standard controls that are verified as being in place and meet legal requirements.

-In some cases, CentrePort may approve a Contractor PCBU's SOP for regular works that have clearly define risks and controls that have been verified.
+In some cases, CentrePort may approve a Contractor PCBU's SOP for regular works that have clearly defined risks and controls which have been verified.

-15.2.
+c.
 Safe Work Method Statements (SWMS)

-All contractors performing planned works on port are required to submit a SWMS to the CentrePort Health and Safety Team and person in charge of the works from CentrePort for review at least 72 hours (three working days) prior to the planned start date, or 96 hours (four working days) if involving a lift (e.g. crane, EWP, boom lift etc.)
+All contractors performing planned works on port are required to submit a SWMS to the CentrePort Health and Safety Team and person in charge of the works from CentrePort.
+SWMS must be reviewed at least 72 hours (three working days) prior to the planned start date, or 96 hours prior (four working days) if involving a lift (e.g. crane, EWP, boom lift etc.)